-Inflows into equity mutual funds jumped 21% to Rs 29,911 crore in November, snapping a two-month decline, according to the monthly data released by the Association of Mutual Funds in India (AMFI) on December 11.
+Inflows into equity mutual funds jumped 21% to Rs 29,911 crore in November, snapping a three-month decline, according to the monthly data released by the Association of Mutual Funds in India (AMFI) on December 11.

 Flexi Cap funds saw a month-on-month decline in inflows, falling from Rs 8,928.71 crore in October to Rs 8,135.01 crore in November — a drop of Rs 793.70 crore.